Esposter/Esposter/README.md

 ### Packages

-- Private: Used directly by the nuxt application via `workspace:*`
+Packages are used directly by the nuxt application via `workspace:*`.
-- Public: Built and published to the package registry to be consumed by the nuxt application via standard package manager installation

 ### Shared configuration files